wombleton/gitlaw-nz/acts/P/Parole Act 2002.md

     (2) The chairperson or panel convenor may not exercise the power conferred by subsection (1) on the basis of an application or request, but may do so only on his or her own initiative.

-    (3) A witness is not required to attend and give evidence or produce any things in accordance with a summons issued under subsection (1) unless, at the time of the service of the summons or at some other reasonable time before the day on which the attendance of the witness would, apart from this subsection, be required, there is tendered or paid to the witness a sum in respect of the witness's allowances and travelling expenses in accordance with the scale prescribed for the time being by regulations made under the [Summary Proceedings Act 1957][461].
+    (3) A witness is not required to attend and give evidence or produce any things in accordance with a summons issued under subsection (1) unless, at the time of the service of the summons or at some other reasonable time before the day on which the attendance of the witness would, apart from this subsection, be required, there is tendered or paid to the witness a sum in respect of the witness's allowances and travelling expenses in accordance with the scale prescribed for the time being by regulations made under the [Criminal Procedure Act 2011][456].

     (4) The summons must be in writing and state the place and time at which the witness is required to attend.

-    Compare: 1908 No 25 [s 4D][496]
+    Compare: 1908 No 25 [s 4D][493]

-    Section 118A: inserted, on 1 October 2007, by [section 71][495] of the Parole Amendment Act 2007 (2007 No 28).
+    Section 118A: inserted, on 1 October 2007, by [section 71][492] of the Parole Amendment Act 2007 (2007 No 28).

+    Section 118A(3): amended, on 1 July 2013, by [section 413][257] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 118B Service of summons